hpowell-UNB/cs2063-fall-2024-labs/chipmunk/Lab4/README.md

 			* Set the small icon to ```R.mipmap.ic_launcher```
 			* String values for the notifications can be found in the __strings.xml__ resource file
 		* When you come to the step to [show the notification](https://developer.android.com/develop/ui/views/notifications/build-notification#notify) uncomment the code for ```showNotification``` as this has resolved class loading issues
-	* **TIP:** The methods to create the intents require a context.
-Recall that broadcast receivers do not have direct access to the context.
-For this have a look at the signature for the _onRecieve_ function.

 **NOTES:**
 * Android 8.0 (API level 26) introduced a few updates to the way Notifications are handled were added: